Oumayma-Jribi/Medical-Image-Segmentation/README.md

 - **Epochs**: 10
 - **Optimization Algorithm**: Adam
 - **Learning Rate**: Default Adam optimizer learning rate.
+## Results
+1. Last epoch shows preliminary results of 90% accuracy for both training and validation.
+2. Running the last saved model on the test set shows accuracy of 94%.
 ## How to Use
 1. Clone this repository.
 2. Download the ACDC dataset using the Kaggle API or from the official source.